mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 This document defines "centralization" as the ability of a single entity or a small group of them to exclusively observe, capture, control, or extract rent from the operation or use of a Internet function.

 Here, "entity" could be a single person, a corporation, or a government.
-It does not include an organisation that operates in a manner that effectively mitigates centralisation (see {{multi}}).
+It does not include an organisation that operates in a manner that effectively mitigates centralisation (see, e.g., {{multi}}).

 "Internet function" is defined broadly.
 It might be an enabling protocol already defined by standards, such as IP {{?RFC791}}, BGP {{?RFC4271}}, TCP {{?RFC793}}, or HTTP {{HTTP}}.
 It might also be a proposal for a new enabling protocol, or an extension to an existing one.